-Overall the actions were effective in making progress toward the goal.
-These three actions: 2.1, 2.2 and 2.11 targeted professional development activities designed to improve instructional practices and engagement strategies for all student groups.
-These actions based on the following metrics verify the success of those actions: The % of students considered college prepared increased from 4.35% to 19.23%, the graduation rate increased from 43.2% to 50.2%, and on the local indicators in regards to professional development activities aligned to common core and state standards all core subjects are either fully implemented or implemented.
-Actions 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, and 2.10 targeted providing core services, access to core curriculum, state standards aligned curriculum, and support systems for academic and social-emotional learning.
-These actions based on the following metrics verify the success of those actions: 100% of students have access to core curriculum, either in-person or on-line, providing instructional materials aligned to core curriculum is either fully implemented or implemented and 100% of school sites are safe and in good repair.
+Overall the actions were effective in making progress towards Goal Two.
+Actions 2.1 and 2.2 focused on professional development activities designed to improve use of common curricular platforms, common instructional practices, and engagement strategies for all student groups.
+These metrics show success for those actions: on local indicators state standards for all core subjects are fully implemented and we saw an increase in our EL students making progress from 31% to 40%.
+Actions 2.3, 2.4, 2.5, 2.6, 2.7, 2.8, 2.9, 2.10 and 2.11 were deemed successful based on these metrics: 100% of students have access to core curriculum, instructional materials are aligned to state standards is fully implemented, and 100% of school sites are safe and in good repair.